 I woke up about 6.30am on a day not too dissimilar to this one.
 Mum had shouted me down to help with dad again his asthma.
 It had got worse and she couldn’t get him to relax and calm down.

-I went up stairs to change and said that I would go to the hospital with him again but mum screamed my name and I came back down stairs quicker than I could.
-Dad head had fallen back on the chair I had sat him on and he wasn’t breathing.
+I went upstairs to change and said that I would go to the hospital with him again but mum screamed my name and I came back downstairs quicker than I could.
+Dad’s head had fallen back on the chair I had sat him on and he wasn’t breathing.
 There was no pulse and we tried to use CPR.

-For a moment I ran outside to see if there was any ambulance and mum continued with dad.
+For a moment I ran outside to see if there was an ambulance and mum continued with dad.
 I couldn’t believe what was happened it all seemed surreal somehow.
-Eventually the paramedics came and they tried to revive him.
+Eventually, the paramedics came and they tried to revive him.
 They had asked us to wait in the living room while they did their best.
-Eventually a local doctor arrived and must have worked to try and get some response.
+Eventually, a local doctor arrived and must have worked to try and get some response.